simia-tech/go-exit/README.md

 		switch {
 		case counter%5 == 0:
-			// Don't send a return via errChan to simulate an infinited running go routine.
+			// Don't send a return via errChan to simulate
+			// an infinite running go routine.
+The timeout
-			// The timeout should be hit in this case. case counter%2 == 1:
+			// should be hit in this case. case counter%2 == 1:
 			errChan <- fmt.Errorf("exit on the odd counter %d", counter)
 		default: